The Scotland Loves Local Gift Card is going digital – supported by a £250,000 boost from the Scottish Government.

-Scotland Loves Local (SLL) gift cards can be loaded with credit and used in participating shops and businesses within users’ local council area.
+Scotland Loves Local Gift Cards can be loaded with credit and used in participating shops and businesses within users’ local council area.

-Now the Scottish Government is investing £250,000 to enable the cards to operate digitally via devices such as mobile phones.
+Now the Scottish Government has announced further support for the programme, unveiling its latest financial investment to enable the cards to operate digitally via devices such as mobile phones.

 Cards are currently utilised by more than 20 councils – including six which have used them to distribute more than £13 million of Scottish Government Coronavirus (Covid-19) economic recovery funding to lower income households.